nomeata/StrictCheck/Notes.md

 This justifies even more so  why we split the context and function apart!

-I know what the demand type for higher order functions has to be, and I know how to implement / instrument it!

-Note mostly to self: Args really ought to take a nat parameter, cause there *are* use cases for testing under-saturated functions

 User facing type should use something like this version of `Maybe`:

 ```
 data Thunk a = E a  -- evaluated
              | T    -- thunk
 ```

-This'll make writing demand functions less verbose by reducing the line noise of `Just`/`Nothing`

 And if they really want to make use of some function on `Maybe`s, we can give them: